shobhit9618/celeb_recognition/README.md

     celeb_detector.celeb_recognition(img_path, ann_path, celeb_map)
     ```

-- For creating your own model (refer [this](#create-your-own-celeb-model) for guide on creating directory structure) and use as follows:
+- For creating your own model (refer [this](#create-your-own-celeb-model) for more details on usage) and run as follows:
     ```python
     import celeb_detector
     folder_path = 'celeb_images'